Arrowsmith (film): Production

 The film is only somewhat faithful to the novel, among other significant changes omitting Arrowsmith's serial womanizing, and completely skipping all mention of Arrowsmith's wealthy, self-centered second wife.
 Myrna Loy has only a few scenes with Colman, and their relationship is undeveloped to the point of being indecipherable.
 According to Robert Osborne, host of Turner Classic Movies, Helen Hayes claimed that as filming went on various scenes were dropped from the script without explanation.
 It is claimed that Samuel Goldwyn had hired director John Ford on condition that he not drink during the production.
-Allegedly Ford sped up filming at the expense of plot and continuity to get to a bottle.

-Reaction
+Reception

 The film was a financial and critical success.
 It was nominated for four Academy Awards, including for Best Picture, Best Writing, Adaptation (Howard), Best Art Direction (Richard Day) and Best Cinematography (Ray June).